vasiliskhub/ExchangeRatesExample/ExchangeRateProviders/README.md

 ## Notes

 - Library targets .NET 9.
-- Uses FusionCache for potential caching (registration shown; actual caching strategy can be extended for smarter caching or persistent cache based on further requirements).
+- Uses FusionCache for caching.
+Caching strategy can be customized per provider.
+Uses in-memory caching by default but can be extended to distributed caches.
 - Designed to be extended with additional providers (e.g., ECB, Fed, custom market feeds) without modifying existing provider code.